ArweaveAlex/arc-pools/README.md

 3. `state.briefDescription` is a brief description of your pool.
 It can contain Text.
 4. `twitter.userIds` is a list of twitter uid's to track in Twitter mining.
 This can be left empty or contain multiple uids.
 5. `keywords` is a list of the main keywords to track in the mining process.
 This is the core driving data that instructs the mining programs of what to pull from Twitter and Wikipedia.
+6. `twitterApiKeys` is for mining from Twitter.
+Get twitter API credentials with elevated access and enter them into `twitterApiKeys`.

 __Lastly run the client from within the directory containing pools.json.__